What Is Business Analytics?

 What is the purpose of business analytics?

-The purpose of business analytics is to gain a complete understanding of the “how” and “why” of past events, by identifying, collecting and analyzing key performance data, which can improve decision making going forward.
+The purpose of business analytics is to gain a complete understanding of the “how” and “why” of past events by identifying, collecting and analyzing key performance data, which can improve the decision making process going forward.

 Business analytics solutions make it possible to synthesize historical data across an entire business.
 Applying business analytics can guide — and accelerate — business decisions and improve performance, helping organizations deliver better customer experiences, improve products, optimize marketing and enhance business processes.

 Business analytics turns data into actionable insights that can inform strategic and tactical decisions, such as improving business planning, understanding and enhancing customer loyalty, and improving the performance of a contact center or help desk.

 For example, Gatwick Airport uses business data to build a stronger customer experience.
 By monitoring data from its own systems and social media activity, the airport can more accurately predict passenger flow ahead of time.

 Business analysis software tools, from data platforms (such as relational databases) to data visualization (like dashboards), collectively help business stakeholders manage their business operations more effectively.